Yen climbs on safe-haven appeal amid China growth fears

 The dollar fell against the euro on Thursday after data from the Institute for Supply Management (ISM), showed the U.S. manufacturing activity index at its lowest since November 2016, following its biggest monthly drop since October 2008.

-The Australian dollar, whose fortunes largely depend on the Chinese economy to which Australia sends a bulk of its commodities, fell to a near-decade low before recovering to trade little changed on the day.
+The Australian dollar AUD=, whose fortunes largely depend on the Chinese economy to which Australia sends a bulk of its commodities, fell to a near-decade low before recovering to trade little changed on the day.

 Sterling was 0.11 percent lower against the greenback as worries about the health of the global economy and particularly China prompted investors to avoid currencies considered riskier.